 Local bicycling groups, with the support of the City of Albuquerque, host Bike-to-Work Day annually.
-The 2014 event featured ten commuter stations near major employment areas with breakfast, giveaways such as water bottles and patch kits, prize raffles and other giveaways.
+The 2010 event featured eight commuter stations near major employment areas with breakfast, giveaways such as water bottles and patch kits, prize raffles and a "Bike Buddy" component where beginner bicyclists can ride with more experienced bicyclists.
+The Bike Buddy program is available on an ongoing basis but is primarily promoted through the Bike-to-Work Day promotion.

-The City and other event partners (such as BikeABQ) should continue to support the event at the same level, and if possible expand the event to include components such as such as a commute ride to or from City Hall with the Mayor/City Council, commute classes, bike commute challenge contests, and celebratory events.
+The City and other event partners (such as BikeABQ) should continue to support the event at the same level, and if possible expand the event to include components such as such as a commute ride to or from City Hall with the Mayor/City Council, commute classes, bike commute challenge contests and celebratory events.